- What are electromagnetic fields?

 Experiences to date following the enforcement of Part 3 of the Radiation Protection Ordinance show that the regulations have increased the awareness of everyone involved of the possible problems and dangers when dealing with materials that contain enhanced natural radioactivity.

 As a consequence, radiation exposure levels have fallen in some areas without the affected industry branches being overly burdened.

-The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and the Federal Office for Radiation Protection (BfS) support the enforcement of Part 3 of the Radiation Protection Ordinance by the relevant state authorities by means of sub-statutory policies and recommendations.
-So for example the Commission on Radiological Protection (SSK) has on the instigation of the BMUB published a recommendation for the representative sampling of residues.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the Federal Office for Radiation Protection (BfS) support the enforcement of Part 3 of the Radiation Protection Ordinance by the relevant state authorities by means of sub-statutory policies and recommendations.
+So for example the Commission on Radiological Protection (SSK) has on the instigation of the BMU published a recommendation for the representative sampling of residues.

 The BfS supports implementation by establishing guidelines for assessing the radiation exposure and by developing measurement guidelines.
 Furthermore, the BfS is currently checking whether the recommendations and guidelines on the subject of mining legacies are transferable to residues under Part 3 of the Radiation Protection Ordinance.

 State of 2018.05.31